 What is Hepatitis A?

 Hepatitis A is an infection affecting the liver caused by hepatitis A virus (HAV).
-The incubation period is usually 14 to 28 days.
-Typical signs and symptoms of hepatitis A include fever, malaise, abdominal discomfort, loss of appetite, nausea, diarrhoea and jaundice (yellow discoloration of skin and sclera of the eyes, dark urine and pale stool).
+The incubation period ranges from 15–50 days and is usually 14 to 28 days.
+Typical signs and symptoms of hepatitis A include fever, malaise, abdominal discomfort, loss of appetite, nausea, diarrhoea and jaundice (yellow discoloration of skin and sclera of the eyes).

 Some people with hepatitis A infection may not have any signs and symptoms of the disease.
 Adults are more likely to have signs and symptoms than children.
-Recovery from symptoms following infection may be slow and may take several weeks or months.
-Hepatitis A does not cause chronic liver disease and is rarely fatal, but it can cause debilitating symptoms and fulminant hepatitis (acute liver failure), which is associated with high mortality.
+Recovery from symptoms following infection may take several weeks or months.
+Hepatitis A does not cause chronic liver disease and is rarely fatal, but it can cause fulminant hepatitis (acute liver failure), which is associated with high fatality rates.

 How does it spread?

 HAV is transmitted primarily by the faecal-oral route, that is when an uninfected person ingests food or water that has been contaminated with the faeces of an infected person.
+The virus can also be transmitted through close physical and sexual contact with an infectious person, and is not limited to anal-oral contact.
+Hepatitis A outbreaks among men who have sex with men have been reported.
 Waterborne outbreaks, though infrequent, are usually associated with sewage-contaminated or inadequately treated water.
-The virus can also be transmitted through close physical contact with an infectious person, although casual contact among people does not spread the virus.

 How can you prevent it?

-Safer sex and strict personal hygiene are key to preventing hepatitis A via sexual transmission.
+Safer sexual practice and strict personal hygiene to avoid direct and indirect faecal-oral contact are keys to preventing hepatitis A via sexual transmission.

 How is it treated?

-There is no specific treatment for hepatitis A. Therapy is aimed at maintaining comfort and adequate nutritional balance, including replacement of fluids that are lost from vomiting and diarrhoea.
+There is no specific treatment for hepatitis A. Therapy is aimed at relieving discomfort and maintaining adequate nutritional balance, including replacement of fluids that are lost from vomiting and diarrhoea.